alexirpan/alexirpan.github.io/_posts/2021-05-10-world-can-change.markdown

 ---
 layout: post
-title:  "Sometimes, the World Can Change For You"
+title:  "Sometimes, the World Can Change"
 date:   2021-05-10 02:30:00 -0700
 ---

-A few years ago, a friend asked me what I expected to happen in the next 10 years, and when I made my best guess, he said it didn't sound like I was a part of the storyline.
+Once, a friend asked me what I expected to happen in the next 10 years.

-I think this is something I'm still working through.
-A lot of my life has revolved around two general principles.

-1. Understand the rules of the system around me.
-2. Figure out how to achieve my goals based on those rules.

-It's part of why I like video
-games.
-Usually, these games are built to slowly teach you their rules, then give you challenges based on applying what you've learned, whether you realize the game was teaching you or not.

-But games aren't reality.
-They're games.
-The thing with video games is that their rules can't be broken.
-It's the same programming, the same source code.
-Maybe there are exploits *within* that code, but it's still the same substrate.
-The systems are God and what happens happens.

-The part I'm working on, is understanding when I'm treating something like an unviolatable rule, even when it isn't.

-Well, maybe that's not the way to put it.

-When I consider the world around me, I tend to mentally bucket them into two
-categories: things I can change, and things I can't.
-I split the world, push the "can't control" bucket out of mind, and just think about the things I can control.
-And for much of my life, I've treated "things I can change" as things I could personally do.
-Cleaning up my own desk, taking better notes, trying better sleep schedules, and so on.
-There was me and the world, and once I understood the world enough, I'd accept it and keep going, whether or not the world's rules were fair or made sense.
+When I made my best guess, he observed that it sounded like I was narrating the work of other people, rather than placing myself in the narrative.

+I'd say this is one of the main mental blocks I've been working through.

+Normally, I mentally bucket everything into two categories: things I can change, and things I can't.
+If I can't change something then it's not worth thinking about it, so I push it out of my mind.
+Then I just focus on the things that are under my control and do the best I can.

+And I mean, this isn't an awful strategy.
+It works fantastically for video games, because in most games you can't change how they work.
+It's fixed programming with the same source code, and although there might be exploits *within* that code, you can't change the code itself.
+The systems of the game are God, and what happens happens.
+It's good to understand how those systems work, but it's useless to try to change them.
+You're better off finding another game if you have disagreements with a game's systems.

+In the real world, the systems are *not* God.
+They could be fair or cruel, well-reasoned or nonsensical, but they aren't static.
+We made them, and we can change them too.
+Sometimes I forget that.

-That's not how the world has to work!
-Some people look at the world, figure out its rules, say "these rules are GARBAGE", and then spend their time trying to change the world until its rules work the way they want them to.
+I think some people don't have this issue.
+They have some base level of arrogance that if the world doesn't work the way they think it should, then they'll spend their time trying to change the world until it aligns with their expectations.

-It's the difference between someone who goes to an office job because their passion doesn't pay the bills, and someone who decides that they're going to spend their time convincing people their passion *is* worth money, so that they can do their passion instead.

-It's the difference between a one-issue voter who votes for the candidate that seems closest every 2 years, and a one-issue voter who decides to start a movement to make their one issue big enough that candidates *have* to care about it.

-It takes a different kind of mindset to believe - *genuinely believe* - that you can become the President of the United States, earn a billion dollars, or remake the world's transportation infrastructure, to name a few lofty goals.
-None of these feel like things you can achieve by taking the world as it comes to you.
-It's more like dragging the world along until it organizes itself in a way where you *have* to be President or *have* to be a billionaire for the world to make sense.

-The dark side of this mindset is that I think it is *super super easy* to become an asshole completely untethered from reality.
-You can tell people they're dumb if they don't believe in your vision.
-That doesn't mean you're right.
-You can try to change everything.
-That doesn't mean you'll actually succeed.
-And surrounding yourself with people who will only tell you you'll succeed, sounds like one of the surest ways to guarantee you won't.
+Here is an example: suppose there's a person that only cares about squirrels.
+They think they're super neat, and want more!
+They want squirrels *everywhere*.

+Most people do not care about squirrels.
+The world is not set up to reward squirrel enthusiasm.
+And they could accept this and just go on their merry way, and honestly, their life will probably be just fine.
+Alternatively, they could Another option is that they write essays and give speeches and cold-email environmentalists explaining why squirrels are excellent.
+This will probably piss off a bunch of people who don't want to listen to Yet Another Squirrel Stump Speech, but it'll drum up support too.
+Maybe their dreams of a squirrel-filled world will come true.
+Maybe they won't.
+But no one can say they didn't try to make the world care more about squirrels.

+Yes, okay, this is a silly example.
+However, to me the broad strokes describe pretty much every succesful political movement.
+They're all campaigns to shift public opinion in your preferred direction.

+Basically, if the status quo sucks, you don't have to just complain about it with your friends.
+I mean, you should *totally* still complain about it.
+Complaining is fun.
+But you can (and should) also take agency to fix it.
+My guess is that most people reading this have more power than they realize.